-- Distinguish between gross and net realized returns and calculate the realized return for a bond over a holding period including reinvestments. - Define and interpret the spread of a bond and explain how a spread is derived from a bond price and a term structure of rates. - Define, interpret, and apply a bond's yield-to-maturity (YTM) to bond pricing. - Compute a bond's YTM given a bond structure and price. - Calculate the price of an annuity and a perpetuity. - Explain the relationship between spot rates and YTM. - Define the coupon effect and explain the relationship between coupon rate, YTM, and bond prices. - Explain the decomposition of the profit and loss (P&L) for a bond position or portfolio into separate factors including carry roll-down, rate change, and spread change effects. - Explain the following four common assumptions in carry roll-down scenarios: realized forwards, unchanged term structure, unchanged yields, and realized expectations of short-term rates; and calculate carry roll down under these assumptions.
+- Distinguish between gross and net realized returns and calculate the realized return for a bond over a holding period including reinvestments. - Define and interpret the spread of a bond and explain how a spread is derived from a bond price and a term structure of rates - Define, interpret, and apply a bond's yield to maturity (YTM) to bond pricing. - Explain how to compute a bond's YTM given its structure and price. - Calculate the price of an annuity and a perpetuity. - Explain the relationship between spot rates and YTM. - Define the coupon effect and explain the relationship between coupon rate, YTM, and bond prices. - Explain the decomposition of the profit and loss (P&L) for a bond position or portfolio into separate factors including carry roll-down, rate change, and spread change effects. - Describe the common assumptions made about interest rates when calculating carry roll-down, and calculate carry roll-down under these assumptions.